rumatakira/billing/docs/eng/billing-common-example.md

    | Back Massage                  | Duration 15 minutes<br />Price -15 euro  | Strength gym, Fitness |
    | Full Massage                  | Duration 30 minutes<br />Price - 30 euro | Strength gym, Fitness |

 7. Kirill is a client of Ruslan.
-From the point of view of Billingolang - Ruslans customer.
+From the point of view of Billing - Ruslans customer.

 8. Kirill on Ruslan’s own website, or on Ruslan’s website integrated into our system, chooses three one-time subscriptions to the Strength gym product for himself and two repeated Yoga subscriptions for his wife and Pilates for his daughter, with some extensions, simply marking them: